NREL/HPC/Containers/tensorflow.md

+---
+layout: default
+title: Containerized TensorFlow
+parent: Containers
+---
-## Tensorflow with GPU support singularity container
+## TensorFlow with GPU support singularity container
-This singularity container supplies Tensorflow 2.3.0 optimized for use with GPU nodes.
+This Singularity container supplies TensorFlow 2.3.0 optimized for use with GPU nodes.
 It also has opencv, numpy, pandas, seaborn, scikit-learn python libraries.

 ### Quickstart
 ```bash